Muscle weighs more than fat. That is indisputable.

 For a while now, when I hooked my bra, a roll of skin would sit stuck above the bra hooks.
 I have to smooth it out by hand.

 In June, I got to see my first opera performance in two years.
 I put on a flowered shift that I liked.
-Looking in the mirror, I noticed that there was leakage of flab out the back of the arms, like a lump of clay.
+Looking in the mirror, I noticed that there was leakage of flab out the back of the arms, like a squish of Play doh.
 Alarmed, I pulled a summer sweater over the dress.

 Throughout Covid, Bill and I have practiced Zoom yoga in our basement.
 I had put mirrors along one wall in a remodel several years ago.
 I use the mirrors to check if my arms are parallel to the ground in Warrior Two Pose and that my knees don’t splay during Chair Pose.